Why magnetic monopole becomes dyon in topological insulators

 \section{Abstract}

-The Witten effect predicts that a magnetic monopole gains a fractional electric charge inside topological insulators.
-In this work, we give a microscopic description for this phenomenon, as well as an analogous two-dimensional system with a vortex.
-We solve a regularized Dirac equation both analytically in continuum and numerically on a lattice, adding the Wilson term to make the sign of the fermion mass well-defined and smearing the singular gauge field in a finite range of radius $r_1$ to make the analysis UV finite.
-We find that the Wilson term locally gives a positive mass shift with a size of $1/r_1$, which dynamically creates a finite-sized domain-wall around the monopole/vortex.
-We can identify the chiral edge-localized zero modes sitting on the created domain-wall as the origin of the electric charge.
-The fact that the charge origin is not a point-like singularity but a small codimension-one domain-wall makes the topological meaning of the zero modes clearer: they are protected by the Atiyah-Singer index theorem on the wall, which is essential to show that only a half of the wave function is captured by the monopole/vortex.
+The Witten effect predicts that a magnetic monopole acquires a fractional electric charge inside topological insulators.
+In this work, we give a microscopic description of this phenomenon, as well as an analogous two-dimensional system with a vortex.
+We solve the Dirac equation of electron field both analytically in a continuum space and numerically on a lattice, by adding the Wilson term and smearing the gauge field within a finite range to regularize the short-distance behavior of the system.
+Our results reveal that the Wilson term induces a strong positive mass shift, creating a domain-wall around the monopole/vortex.
+This small, yet finite-sized domain-wall localizes the chiral zero modes and ensures their stability through the Atiyah-Singer index theorem, whose cobordism invariance is crucial in explaining why the electric charge is fractional.